Shubham-Srivastava07/online-shopping-portal/README.md

 Nginx Configuration

-Nginx is used as the production web server.
+Nginx is used as the web server and handles static file serving and SPA routing.

-### Implemented
+Implemented

 - Static File Hosting
-- Reverse Proxy Configuration
-- SPA Routing using `try_files`
+- SPA Routing using try_files
-- Production-ready Configuration
+- Custom Nginx Configuration

 The custom **nginx.conf** prevents **404 errors** during page refresh by redirecting unknown routes back to the application entry point.